 To infinity and beyond!
 Everyone keeps talking about infinity bottles as a hobby and whiskey nerd obsession.
 But you know what they really are?
-A way to clean up the sprawl of almost empty bottles that threatens your precious bar space.
+A great way to clean up the sprawl of almost empty bottles that threatens your precious bar space.
 Two inches of this, a sip of that.
-Half of that one bottle you thought was fine but you didn't love.
+Half of that one bottle you thought was fine, but you didn't love.

 And while bourbon is the spirit getting all the attention right now, let's not forget about our good friend rum!
 Or brandy!
 No need to overthink it, just have fun.